By Evan Riekhof

 BPC Marketing Coordinator

-MOUNT VERNON — Dr. Rachel Kozlowski, Brewton-Parker College (BPC) Assistant Professor of Chemistry, was recently published in the Proceedings of the National Academy of Sciences of the United States of America (PNAS).
+MOUNT VERNON — Dr. Rachel Kozlowski, Brewton-Parker Christian University (BPC) Assistant Professor of Chemistry, was recently published in the Proceedings of the National Academy of Sciences of the United States of America (PNAS).
 Her published research, “Acceleration of catalysis in dihydrofolate reductase by transient, site-specific photothermal excitation” focuses on enzyme dynamics.
 In describing her research, Dr. Kozlowski stated, “I designed a method to site-specifically conjugate enzymes to gold nanoparticles, excite the enzyme at that attachment point on fast and ultrafast timescales, and observe it with light.”

 According to Dr. Helene Peters, Chair of the Math & Natural Sciences Division and Professor of Biology at BPC, “Dr. Kozlowski’s most recent publication is an extremely valuable contribution in the field of enzyme dynamics and nanoscience.”
 Dr. Peters characterized the significance of the findings of the research as providing a “better understanding of protein and enzyme function and regulation ultimately leads to opportunities for therapeutic intervention in disease conditions without current treatment options.”
 Dr. Kozlowski’s research will help other scientists who read her work use her results and her methodologies to help further investigations on enzyme dynamics.